Myth: Foreigners with no Socia Security Number (SSN) and only with Individual Tax Identification Numbers (ITIN) can’t

 Truth: It is true that ITIN holders initially are limited in the type of credit they can immediately access.
-But like any American resident, there are several ways non-residents without a Social Security Number (SSN) can slowly build their credit and open more doors to finance their personal and business endeavors.
+But like any American resident, there are several ways for non-residents without SSN to slowly build their credit and open more doors to finance their personal and business endeavors.

 What Is an ITIN and How Can I Get It?

 Foreigners, non-resident aliens, their dependents, and spouses can apply for an Individual Tax Identification Number (ITIN) as soon as they are ready to pay federal taxes.
 One can obtain an ITIN by submitting a Form W7 along with a proof of identification, which can be a country identification card, driver’s license, medical records, school records and other documents approved by the IRS.
 If applicants need assistance, they can apply with the assistance of agents authorized by the IRS.
 Applications are available online and the process takes four to six weeks to complete.